Book Distribution for Small Presses, Literary Journals & Self-Published Authors

 We believe that self-published authors deserve a fair shot.
-That said, we will not accept books released by vanity/subsidy/hybrid presses that charge the author for some or all of the cost of development and production.
+That said, we cannot accept books released by vanity/subsidy/hybrid presses that charge the author for some or all of the cost of development and production.

 The L3 Difference

-Because our goal is to make a profit off the sale of the books and the lit journal sponsored by our parent company, instead of from the sale of books we didn’t produce, we eliminate profit margins from our distribution operation.
+Because our goal is to make a profit off the sale of the books and the lit journal sponsored by our sister company, instead of from the sale of books we didn’t produce, we eliminate profit margins from our distribution operation — in other words, we run L3 with planned annual profits of $0.
 That means, in turn, that we can offer the best rates to retailers and publishers, with easy-to-understand terms and transparent reporting.

 Remain in-the-know with our quarterly newsletter that highlights new releases in our catalog and provides effective tips for book marketing and updates from partner bookstores and small presses.
 We won’t spam you, and your email address will never be sold, traded or leaked to Cambridge Analytica.